hamx0r/dingdone/README.md

 Alternately, see the main.py file for a possibly Python 3 Fast API method (abandoned?)

+Each order has 3 `status` phases:
+1. Open - it means a customer as registered their order and the row is currently unchecked on the Business's UI
+2. Ready - means order is ready for pickup.
+This means Order row has been checked which causes alert to be sent to Customer
+3. Closed - means order has been picked up.

 Phase 2: QR codes, image recognition